Trading Desk

 Position Limits

-- Maximum single-position size: 25% of total portfolio value
+To encourage diversification and risk management:- Maximum single-position size: 25% of total portfolio value

 - Maximum leverage: 2:1 for equities, 1:1 for crypto